 In an exponential function, the time constant has the property that by multiplying its value for a factor of 3, the exponential function will reach 95% of its final value and by multiplying its value for a factor of 5, the exponential function will reach 99,3% of its final value.

 For our Copenhagen solar panel cooker, we have experimentally measured that the maximum temperature is reached after 25 minutes and that after 20,5 minutes we have almost reached 95% of the maximum temperature.
-The value of τ then will be about 6,8 minutes, which correspond to 228 seconds.
+The value of τ then will be about 6,8 minutes, which corresponds to 228 seconds.

 For a designer or for a researcher, it could be possibile to estimate τ also with a theoretical approach.
 This could be useful if we have not built yet the solar oven or solar cooker, or if we have not chosen the cooking system.
 We will try to better describe the theoretical approach in a future article.
 This approach is quite complex and we have not fully understood it yet.